JACKIE MICAELA PEARCE - Executive Director

 Jackie is a “product of the Avenue”.
 Her family moved to the area in 1977, where she attended all Westside schools, participated in a variety of Westside activities, and was immersed in the diverse and eclectic culture of the community.
 She earned a degree in Spanish Literature from UCLA, which enabled her to study abroad in Spain and Mexico and later receive her single-subject teaching credential- a credential she has used to work with Westside youth and their families.
 She is the co- creator of the global non-profit Laundry Love, co-creator of two Westside school gardens, a former Westside Community Council board member, and co-creator of the Westside’s newest and first ever community- driven park, Kellogg Park.
 Jackie, along with her husband and their two teenagers, continues to reside in the Westside Community.
 She feels deeply honored to be working and serving in the community through the non-profit WCDC.

 Tracy and her family moved to the Avenue from Los Angeles in 2006.
+She has expertise in economic and community development and specializes in program design, management, marketing and evaluation.
+As the director of the creative economy think tank, CreativityWorks, she is especially interested in the role that artists, creativity and social capital play in community success.
+She serves on the steering committee overseeing the County of Ventura's Economic Vitality Strategic Plan.
 She served as the Executive Director of Bell Arts Factory in 2010 and as the Arts Impact Director for Downtown Oxnard in 2011.
-She offers finance management and business development consulting for commercial and non-profit enterprises through her firm, Biz Designs.
-She currently serves on the faculty of Women’s Economic Ventures and the Center for Nonprofit Leadership and is the Creative Economy Fellow for CultureLab, an international library of cultural research.
-She is pursuing a Masters in Public Policy from California Lutheran University.
+She was faculty member of Women’s Economic Ventures and the Center for Nonprofit Leadership and is the Creative Economy Fellow for CultureLab, an international library of cultural research.
+She has a Masters in Public Policy from California Lutheran University.
 While her family now lives in Oak View, they consider The Avenue their ‘home’ as its neighbors, businesses and artists continue to inspire and enrich their lives.

 Margarita brings diverse experience to WCDC, having served as a mother, wife, grandmother, middle school teacher, church administrator, bookkeeper, secretary-treasurer of a 501c3, and is currently pastor of a Spanish-speaking church in Port Hueneme.
 She has been serving on the Westside since 2015, and recently moved here with her husband.
 She is bilingual and is passionate about building bridges across cultures, socioeconomic barriers, languages, and faiths to create a connected community that values and cares for one another.
 She loves the eclectic mix of Westside and believes that every individual with his or her unique perspective and contributions is a vital part of the collaboration that will make such a dream become reality.